Solution Validation

 • You understand the workflow

-Cost: $500-2,000 (simple frontend) Time: 1-2 weeks Learning: Is the output valuable?
+Cost: $500-2,000 (simple frontend).
+Time: 1-2 weeks.
+What you learn: is the output valuable?

-Level 3: Build Minimum MVP (Higher Cost)
+Level 3: Build a Minimum MVP (Higher Cost)

 The Single-Feature MVP

-What: Build one core feature really well.
+What: build one core feature really well.

-Example: Project management tool
+Example: project management tool

 • Task management